 - (A) Once the bid results are determined, and the Agency has requested to enter into a contract, intent to award a contract shall be prepared by the entity who has contract administration duties.
 A contract will not be issued until a performance and payment bond is received in accordance with Ark.
 Code Ann. § 18-44-501 et seq. and § 22-9-401 et seq. and other applicable documents are properly executed and received. - (B) Contracts shall be awarded pursuant to all applicable laws including but not limited to Ark.
 Code Ann. §22-9-201 et seq., and §19-4-1401 et seq.
-No capital improvement contract shall be awarded to other than the lowest responsible bidder. - (C) The Section shall retain the original of the contract.
-Copies of the Contract, the performance and payment bond, certificates of insurance, disclosure and certification statements will be forwarded to the Agency project coordinator upon ABA approval for disbursement.
+No capital improvement contract shall be awarded to other than the lowest responsible bidder. - (C) The Section will shall retain one (1) the original of the contract.
+The remaining originals of Copies of the Contract, a copy of the performance and payment bond, certificates of insurance, disclosure and certification statements will be forwarded to the Agency project coordinator upon ABA approval for disbursement.
 Upon approval the Design Professional may issue the Notice to Proceed to the Contractor.
 The Section shall receive a copy of the notice. - (D) The State reserves the right to rescind the award of any contract at any time before the execution of the contract by the parties and approval of ABA without any liability against the State.